AzamHosseinian/Zellular-Ui/README.md

 - **High Throughput**: Supports +100k transactions per second per zApp, and unlimited throughput across the system.
 - **Dynamic Security**: Enables dynamic security by specifying the amount of restaked ETH required for running nodes.

-## Recent Improvements

-### SVG Loading Performance

-- **Lazy Loading**: Implemented lazy loading for SVG images to defer loading until they are in the viewport.
-- **Optimization**: Ensured efficient caching and server performance for faster image load times.
-- **Code Refactor**: Optimized component structure for better readability and maintainability.

 ## Installation

 To get started with the project, clone the repository and install the dependencies: